The Gen Z movement, Nepal stabilized, and life returned to normal. All safe for your Travel in Nepal 2025.

 This octagonal based stupa inset with prayer wheels is the largest of its kind in the world.
 And it has four pairs of eyes in the four directions that keep watching for righteous behavior.
 This is 6km from the touristy area Thamel.
 The side streets are full of maroon-robed monks, gleaming monastery roofs and shop fronts full of monks.

-Bhaktapur Durbar Squire:
+Bhaktapur Durbar Square:

 It is 12km from Kathmandu.
 But it is called Badgaon.
 It is an ancient Newari city and also a Royal Malla town.
 The city is in the shape of a conch.
 And situated at an altitude of 1402m.
 This was built during the 9th century by King Ananda Malla.
 Traditional occupations besides agriculture are pottery and weaving.
 Like the other cities in the Kathmandu Valley, Bhaktapur also has its Durbar Squire at the heart of the city.
 The architectural grandeur of the Newari is best visible in the building around the Durbar Squire which also has more than a dozen temples.